News / Analysis

 Oil continues its 5-day sideways trend after Baker Hughes reported a 1-rig reduction in active oil wells.
 Prices are being buoyed by a tropical storm in the Mexican Gulf threatening production while downward pressure is provided by BP’s report this morning that the outlook for post-COVID oil demand will remain grim.

 And Bitcoin continues above the 10K mark after 5 European finance ministers called upon the European Commission to begin considering regulation for stablecoins to protect the Euro from potential offerings from major tech firms.

-ECB head Christine Lagarde told a Deutsche Bundesbank’s conference on banking and payments that the EU has fallen behind digital A stock, commodity, currency, index or any other e... development, according to CoinDesk, and that governments and central banks risked losing their monetary role in their own countries.
+ECB head Christine Lagarde told a Deutsche Bundesbank’s conference on banking and payments that the EU has fallen behind digital A stock, commodity, currency, index or any other entity one may trade or invest in. development, according to CoinDesk, and that governments and central banks risked losing their monetary role in their own countries.

 Oracle was down 0.58% on Friday before ByteDance’s Sunday announced it was dropping plans of a US sale of TikTok to pursue a partnership with the US computer tech firm.

 Also awaiting today’s open, Nvidia was down 1.2% Friday while Japan’s SoftBank is up 9% as the former revealed its intention to by Arm Holdings from the latter for about $40 bn, helping nudge the Nikkei up overnight.

 Today, expect dividends from MetLife Insurance, AstraZeneca, Pfizer and Merck.
 Also from Broadcom, Motorola, Invesco, Iron Mountain, Best Buy, Sempra Energy, Viacom-CBS and BlackRock.